open/close all folders

 - White Sheep: To House Lannister.
 So much so that basically the only reason anyone is willing to put up with the Lannisters is because Tyrion is in charge of the family now and not Tywin.

 Jaime Lannister, "The Kingslayer"

-The Reliable One: Kevan is the most influential member of House Lannister after Tywin and the most competent after Tywin and Tyrion.
-It's why he was one of the few outside of the initial Ragtag Bunch of Misfits seen in the first chapter that was selected to Remember along side them before the plan went to hell.
+- The Reliable One: Kevan is the most influential member of House Lannister after Tywin and the most competent after Tywin and Tyrion.
+It's why he was one of the few outside of the initial Ragtag Bunch of Misfits seen in the first chapter that was selected to Remember alongside them before the plan went to hell.
 His support was also pivotal to Tyrion's usurpation of Tywin, since he was the effective Number Two of Casterly Rock and previously Tywin's strongest supporter.

 Lady Genna Frey